 2. If you do not have the option of taking the exam early - ask if you can have the exam proctored by Cal Poly Testing Services: http://www.testoffice.calpoly.edu/.
 You will need to email testing services and follow-up with your professor and any other people involved to make sure you are able to take the exam, earn a grade, and submit your transcripts to Cal Poly when finished.

 Mondays 12:30 - 3:30 pm

 Thursday 10:30 am - 12 pm (Time Updated)

 IEP Contact Information:

-Maria Sklar, Academic Advisor, Coordinator of International Exchange Programs
+Maria Zavala, Academic Advisor, Coordinator of International Exchange Programs

-You are welcome to come visit us during our scheduled walk-in advising hours.
-If you have any inquiries, please email us at: firstname.lastname@example.org.
+You are welcome to come visit us during our scheduled drop-in advising hours or email us at: email@example.com.

 We are located in Engineering South, Building 40, Room 115